 The result was a series of trainers that can each function as a comprehensive, stand alone gym.

-The G10 is one of 2 new trainers recently added to their lineup (the other being the G15) that already consisted of several models to choose from.
+The G10 Pro is one of the newer trainers recently added to their lineup that already consisted of several models to choose from.

 The features and forms of resistance vary a little from model to model, but all of the All-In-Ones at least consist of a power rack, a Smith machine, and a functional trainer.